Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Even if you plan to work for many more years, something might arise that makes you retire sooner than you think.
+Even if you plan to work for many more years, something might arise that means you have to retire sooner than you think.

 Some early retirements are a good thing, while others are unwelcome, especially if you want to continue working.